syazahsuhaini/Finance-tracker/README.md

 * pre-process data
 * build a pie chart and save it as png

+# How to run it in terminal
+1. Change the terminal directory to where the script originated
+2. Run command python [script name]
+3. For preprocessing the data, run: python .\scripts\preprocess.py
+4. For visualisation of the data, run: python .\scripts\visual.py

 # Future features
 * add argparse
 * make it a CLI tool